CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \subsubsection{\textbf{Prompt Tree Editor.}}

 The tree-based visualization helps programmers organize tasks in line with the top-down mental programming model.
-This tree editor allows programmers to convey task structure through the horizontal indentation of sub-tasks, while still maintaining the program structure vertically.
+This tree editor allows programmers to convey task structure through the horizontal indentation of sub-tasks while still maintaining the program structure vertically.
 For instance, if a programmer has added a task, \qt{Extracting quotes from a web page,} they can represent the hierarchical task structure and execution order of the code by adding a sub-task, \qt{Find all class=quote,} indented underneath.
-Rather than automatically decomposing tasks, \sys{} allows programmers to freely construct prompts that align with their mental models.
-We further implemented a foldable prompt tree that corresponds to the foldable code editor based on expert suggestions from the walkthrough.
-This is especially practical for longer programs that require scrolling up and down for verification and modification.
+Rather than automatically decomposing tasks, \sys{} allows programmers to construct prompts flexibly that align with their intentions.
+Based on expert walkthrough suggestions, we implemented a foldable prompt tree, aligning with the foldable code editor.
+This is useful for longer programs, eliminating the need for constant scrolling.